-Poker revenue for the nine months ended September 30, 2017 was \$642.9 million as compared to Poker revenue of \$628.8 million for the prior year period, which represents an increase of approximately 2.2% year-over-year.
-The increase in Poker revenue was primarily the result of (i) the implementation of the Stars Rewards loyalty program, (ii) the Corporation's previously announced strategy of focusing on recreational players, including through initiatives such as changes to its previous online poker loyalty program, rake structure and the introduction of new poker promotions, (iii) re-launch of online poker in Portugal and launch of PokerStars NJ, and (iv) increased marketing spend in the fourth quarter of 2016 versus the prior year period with some resulting revenue impact in the first quarter of 2017.
-Notwithstanding, Poker revenues were negatively impacted by, among other things, (i) certain customers playing, either entirely or partially in place of poker, the Corporation's real-money online casino offerings, (ii) a decline in customer activity on the Full Tilt real-money online poker offerings, (iii) the temporary cessation of operations during a portion of the period in the Czech Republic and the subsequent re-launch in the country under a local license with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification, and (iv) the cessation of operations in Australia, Colombia, Israel and Slovenia.
+Poker revenue for the year ended December 31, 2017 was \$877.3 million as compared to Poker revenue of \$846.1 million for the prior year period, which represents an increase of 3.7% year-over-year.
+The increase in Poker revenue was primarily the result of (i) positive impacts of foreign exchange fluctuations (ii) the implementation of the Stars Rewards loyalty program, (iii) the Corporation's previously announced strategy of focusing on recreational players, including through initiatives such as changes to its previous online poker loyalty program, rake structure and the introduction of new poker promotions, (iv) re-launch of online poker in Portugal and launch of PokerStars NJ, and (v) increased marketing spend in the fourth quarter of 2016 versus the prior year period with some resulting revenue impact in the first quarter of 2017.
+Notwithstanding, Poker revenues were negatively impacted by, among other things, (i) certain customers playing, either entirely or partially in place of poker, the Corporation's real-money online casino offerings, (ii) a decline in customer activity on the Full Tilt real-money online poker offerings, (iii) the temporary cessation of operations during a portion of the period in the Czech Republic and the subsequent re-launch in the country under a local license with more onerous customer registration requirements for online gaming accounts requiring face-to-face verification, (iv) the cessation of operations in Australia, Colombia, Israel and Slovenia, and (v) previously disclosed negative operating conditions in Poland primarily related to constraints on processing payments in that jurisdiction.
 For information on the impact of fluctuations in foreign exchange rates, see "Foreign Exchange Impact on Revenue" below.